 When it comes to exfoliation, all you’re really doing is giving your skin a gentle nudge – your skin will do the rest on its own.

-It’s also important to know that there are two different kinds of exfoliants: physical and chemical.
-Chemical exfoliants contain active ingredients like alpha hydroxy acids (such as glycolic and lactic) and beta hydroxy acids (such as salicylic acid).
+It’s also important to know that there are two different kinds of exfoliants: mechanical and chemical.

 This kind of product is recommended for those who need a stronger exfoliator that will remove dead surface skin cells and impurities from the skin, encouraging cell renewal and increasing the skin metabolism.